Highway Star – Cured Concrete (24″-30″)

-The Highway Star Concrete Blade is a high performing blade made for road saws up to 48 HP.
+The Highway Star Concrete Blade is a high performing blade made for road saws 30 to 70 HP.
 This tool has a soft/medium bond providing aggressive cutting, especially when encountering rebar and hard aggregates like granite.

 The diamond segments are 10mm high, laser welded onto a precision steel core.
 It has full radius undercut segments to keep the steel core from wearing, and the blade from losing segments.
 This design prevents damages and extends the service life of the blade, allowing the diamonds to stay sharp and exposed when cutting hard materials.
 This keeps the blade at its peak cutting performance.